certbot/certbot/certbot/docs/contributing.rst

 - Docker installed, and a user with access to the Docker client,
 - an available `local copy`_ of Certbot.

-The virtual environment set up with `python tools/venv.py` contains two commands that can be used once the virtual environment is activated:
+The virtual environment set up with `python tools/venv.py` contains two CLI tools that can be used once the virtual environment is activated:

 .. code-block:: shell